Vicky1239/housie/README.md

 # Prerequisite
-Ruby should be installed on the syaytem to run
+Ruby should be installed on the system to run

 # Housie
 A version of Bingo played in the UK and some other countries is called "Housie".
 Each ticket shows exactly 15 numbers, and in each ticket every number from 1 to 90 is used exactly once.